-Current tax regulations provide that the Regular Corporate Income Tax (RCIT) rate shall be 30 per cent and interest allowed as a deductible expense shall be reduced by an amount of 33 per cent of interest income subjected to final tax.
+Current tax regulations provide that the Regular Corporate Income Tax (RCIT) rate shall be 25 per cent and interest allowed as a deductible expense shall be reduced by an amount of 20 per cent of interest income subjected to final tax.

-The regulations also provide for Minimum Corporate Income Tax (MCIT) of two per cent on modified gross income.
+The regulations also provide for Minimum Corporate Income Tax (MCIT) of one per cent on modified gross income for 2021 and two per cent for 2020, respectively.
 Any excess of the MCIT over the RCIT is deferred and can be used as a tax credit against future income tax liability for the next three years.
 In addition, the NOLCO is allowed as deduction from taxable income in the next three years from the year of inception.

-MCIT computed at two per cent of gross profit amounted to P17,246,709 and P3,189,316 in 2020 and 2019, respectively.
+MCIT computed at one per cent in 2021 and at two per cent in 2022 of gross profit amounted to P2,244,041 and P17,246,709 in 2021 and 2020, respectively.